UCL-RITS/puppeteer-rampart-screenshot/README.md

 This application allows users of the RAMPART project [https://github.com/artic-network/rampart](https://github.com/artic-network/rampart) to take automatic screenshots of RAMPART chart outputs using puppeteer https://github.com/puppeteer/puppeteer](https://github.com/puppeteer/puppeteer).

+The application will also save the table data in the RAMPART reports tab into separate .csv files.

 ---

 ## Requirements